zkuzmic/zachkuzmic.com/_posts/2013-12-10-the-right-deliverables.markdown

 title:  "The Right Deliverables"
 date:   2013-12-10 12:21:04
 categories: blog
+excerpt: A huge part of being a designer is creating deliverables.
+They are a means for us to communicate our ideas on how a product should work/look/feel to clients, stakeholders, developers, and other team members.
+If used properly, they can be an extremely effective and efficient way to convey your designs.
+But not all deliverables exist for the greater good.
 ---
 A huge part of being a designer is creating deliverables.
 They are a means for us to communicate our ideas on how a product should work/look/feel to clients, stakeholders, developers, and other team members.
 If used properly, they can be an extremely effective and efficient way to convey your designs.